kubeflow/website/content/en/docs/components/pipelines/v2/author-a-pipeline/pipelines.md

         fail_op()
 ```
 #### Ignore upstream failure
-Another similiar method to achieve the same process as the exithandler while at the same time allowing tasks to collect output from upstream tasks is the [`ignore_upstream_failure()`][ignore-upstream-failure] configuration from [`pipeline_task`][tasks-configurations]
+The [ignore_upstream_failure()][ignore-upstream-failure] configuration from [pipeline_task] is useful if the calle task has upstream dependencies.
+This method converts the caller task into an exit handler task if the pipeline task fails and continues to collect outputs from the upstream tasks.

-If called, the pipeline task will run when any specified upstream tasks complete, even if unsuccessful.
-This method effectively turns the caller task into an exit task if the caller task has upstream dependencies.
-If the task has no upstream tasks, either via data exchange or an explicit dependency via `.after()`, this method has no effect.
+If the task has no upstream tasks, either through data exchange or an explicit dependency by using .after(), this method has no effect.

-In the following pipeline, `clean_up_task` will execute after `fail_op` regardless of if the task fails or not
+In the following pipeline, `clean_up_task` is executed after `fail_op`, regardless of whether the task fails or not

 ```python
 from kfp import dsl